sumithkumar07/kairo/README.md

 *   **Live & Simulation Modes**: Test your workflows with mock data in "Simulation Mode" before switching to "Live Mode" for execution with real data and services.
 *   **AI Assistant Panel**: Get suggestions for next steps, explanations for existing workflows, and help with node configuration through a conversational chat interface.
 *   **Visual Run History & Debugging**: Review past workflow executions with a visual representation of the workflow, including the status of each node and the data that flowed through it.
 Re-run failed workflows with one click.
-*   **AI Agent Hub**: Configure your AI agent's skills (available tools/nodes), view credential requirements, and get an API key to control the agent programmatically.
+*   **AI Agent Hub**: Configure your AI agent's skills (available tools/nodes), manage credentials securely, and get an API key to control the agent programmatically.
 *   **Cloud & Example Storage**: Save your workflows to your Supabase cloud database for persistent storage, or load pre-built example workflows to explore features.

 ## Technology Stack